Ayushsinha2629/Digital_Jalebi_assignment/README.md

 ## Features
 * View Contacts: See a list of all contacts saved.
 * Search Functionality : Enter a name in the search input field and the table updates automatically.
+* User Details: Click on User's name to see specific user details.

 ## API Backend
 Ensure that your backend API is correctly configured and accessible for the frontend application.